stencila/stencila/docker/stencila/README.md

 docker run -it --rm -p 9000 -v $PWD:/workspace -u $(id -u):$(id -g) stencila/stencila
 ```

-If you want to access the Stencila server at `http://localhost:9000` make sure to expose port `9000` and serve on all addresses (`0.0.0.0`) from within the container e.g.
+If you want to access the Stencila document server at `http://localhost:9000` make sure to expose port `9000` and serve on all addresses (`0.0.0.0`) from within the container e.g.

 ```sh
 docker run -it --rm -p 9000 stencila/stencila server start --url 0.0.0.0:9000